 At a national scale, the majority of GHG emissions generated in the Mediterranean region are from the larger European economies, namely France, Italy, and Spain, which together generated 58% of the basin's emissions in 2012.
-Considering just CEPF countries, the
+Considering just CEPF countries, the observed national emission levels are related to the size of a nation's economy as well as population size (Figure 10.2).

-19 Vulnerability is defined by the IPCC as 'the predisposition to be adversely affected', with exposure, sensitivity and adaptability contributing in combination to vulnerability
+26 Vulnerability is defined by the IPCC as 'the predisposition to be adversely affected', with exposure, sensitivity and adaptability contributing in combination to vulnerability

-Figure 9.2 Greenhouse Gas emissions per country within the Mediterranean Basin Hotspot between 1990 and 2012
+Figure 10.2 Greenhouse Gas emissions per country within the Mediterranean Basin Hotspot between 1990 and 2012